Ang sa Iyo ay Akin

-The series is streaming online on Netflix.
+The series was also available for streaming on Netflix in 2021.

 Premise

 Ellice is the beloved daughter of a successful businessman who is blessed to live a luxury life, while Marissa enjoys a simple life with her mother working and living at Villa Ceñidoza.
 Despite the vast difference in their social statuses, the two women become inseparable best friends.
 However, one fateful night changes the course of their lives forever, which will ruin their friendship and become sworn rivals.